seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

-# Deploy SeaTable Python Runner with Docker
+# Deploy SeaTable Python Runner

-## Architecture
+## Structure

-Python scripts operation in SeaTable contains multiple parts, such as SeaTable, Python Runner, SeaTable FAAS Scheduler, etc. Their functions and relationships are as follows
+The running of Python scripts contains multiple parts in SeaTable, such as SeaTable, Python Runner, SeaTable FAAS Scheduler.
+Their functions and relationships are as follows

-* SeaTable: create/save/modify scripts, initiate running requests, etc.
+* SeaTable: create/save/modify scripts, send requests, etc.
-* SeaTable FAAS Scheduler: the scheduler is mainly responsible for scheduling the requests for running script from SeaTable, arranging timed tasks, save and count the results of script running.
+* SeaTable FAAS Scheduler: handle requests, schedule timed tasks, save and count the results of script running.
 Equivalent to a master node.
-* Python Runner: actually runs the scripts.
-It is equivalent to a worker node.
-After Python Runner receives a script execution request, it will download the script content and start a docker container to run the script.
-After the script completed, the container is automatically destroyed to ensure safety.
+* Python Runner: actually run the scripts.
+When Python Runner receives a request for running script, it will download the script content and start a docker container to run the script.
+After the script is complete, the container is automatically destroyed to ensure safety.
+Equivalent to a worker node.

-Python Runner and SeaTable FAAS Scheduler can be deployed to the same machine, the structure diagram is as follows
+Python Runner and SeaTable FAAS Scheduler can be deployed to the same machine.
+The structure diagram is as follows

 ![python-runner](../../images/auto-upload/python-runner.png)

-If you need to run a large number of Python scripts, you can deploy more Python Runners and arrange a load balance component before them.
+If you need to run a large number of Python scripts, you can deploy more Python Runners and arrange a load balance component between them.
 The structure diagram is as follows

 ![python-runner-cluster](../../images/auto-upload/python-runner-cluster.png)